lumipate-sh/coin-coffer/README.md

 ## why make this?

-Coin Pouch is a project created mostly to practice javascript development, in particular in its integrations with frontend in plain HTML/CSS and management of memory with the browser's local and session storage.
+Coin Coffer is a project created mostly to practice javascript development, in particular in its integrations with frontend in plain HTML/CSS and management of memory with the browser's local and session storage.
 It is a project of the Upskill course and should be seen, first and foremost, as a traning exercise, rather than an app for day to day use.

 ## core features

-- [ ] user dashboard with important information at a glance
+- [x] user dashboard with important information at a glance
-- [ ] add income & spending
+- [x] add income & spending
 - - [x] transaction must have title, description, type, category, value & date
-- [ ] transaction history with filtered views
+- [x] transaction history with filtered views
-- [ ] remove transactions from history
+- [x] remove transactions from history
 - [ ] automatic & instant feedback on new data
 - [ ] overall financial information
 - - [ ] total income, spending, difference...